Diamonds in the Ruff

 Demo dogs - week one orientation

-The instructor will demonstrate how to help the dog find the desired positions, how to mark the behaviors so the dog understands exactly what he did to earn a reward, and how to teach hand signals.
+The instructor will demonstrate how to help the dog find the desired positions, how to mark the behaviors so the dog understands exactly what they did to earn a reward, and how to teach hand signals.

 This is positive reinforcement training.
 Demo dogs will be treated gently and with respect.